-If i had a couple, I wouldn’t mind an open field with absolutely nothing around.I could pose and work around the harsh light.
+If I had a couple, I wouldn’t mind an open field with absolutely nothing around.I could pose and work with the harsh light.
 For children however, I like to chase and interact as play time.
 Chose a location that has some sort of shade options for them, since they move pretty fast.
-To try to avoid as much as possible what i like to call “squinty eyed face”
+To try to avoid as much as possible what I like to call “squinty-eyed face”

 3. Shoot in RAW

-Specially if you are very, extremely new to full sun shooting.
-It can defiantly be a life saver, in post.
+Especially if you are very, extremely new to full sun shooting.
+It can definitely be a lifesaver, in post-processing.